clawoflight/aursec/paper/structure.md

 - unit tests for firejail
 - packaging for the AUR

+## Additional stuff
+- zsh-completion
+- TUI

+## Project management
-## Time management
+- Time management
+- Communication (Slack, Git)

 # What we learned
-- Learning Ethereum development
+- Learning Ethereum development (basic blockchain, solidity)
-- Learning Bash development
+- Learning Bash development (inc zsh-completion)
+- Learning Python development (TUI)
-- Our experience with contributing to FOSS
+- Our experience with contributing to FOSS (inc interaction with the Arch-Community)
 - and ???